 Celtic and Co in the UK sells wool blankets and sheepskin rugs.
 Their rugs are handmade in Cornwall and use a by-product of the food industry that would otherwise go to waste.
 They use sustainable natural and organic fabrics and they aim to source as much as possible in the UK in order to keep their carbon footprint as low as possible.
 They recycle widely in the company and print all catalogues and promotional literature on FSC (Forest Stewardship Council) certified paper, and offer a Carbon Neutral delivery service.

-We Make Good sell a beautiful collection of Irish designed and Irish made homeware pieces.
+We Make Good sell a beautiful collection of Irish designed and Irish made homeware pieces and are hands down my favourite place for homeware.
 Each piece is made by someone in Ireland that’s faced social challenge and may not be in a position to get employment in the general workforce.

 The Braided Rug Company (mentioned above) also offers a range of woven baskets made from organic jute.